ToniFeliudeC/codewars-solutions/README.md

 On this repository I'm going to be pushing all my codewars solutions.

-On this repository I'm going to be pushing all my codewars solutions, from the first to the last one.

 These are going to be sorted based on language and kyu (kyu it's supposed to be the difficulty tier, which sometimes can be not so accurate).

 **8kyu = easiest**